-- The back plastic on the controller has a texture that is very different from both the 1537 and 1697.
+- The back plastic on the controller has a texture that is different from Model 1697/1537 controllers.

 - Microsoft offers the 1708 controller in White, Black, Green, Orange, Red and Blue as standard colors.
-If these colors are not to your liking, special edition controllers are released occasionally.
+Other color combinations (and options) are available through Xbox Design Lab for $20 more.

 - Bluetooth (Windows 10 only)

 - Xbox One Wireless Adapter (Available at Amazon, Best Buy and GameStop)